-Even my 10-year-old cousin, who barely cares about restaurants, remembers The Barbadoes Room because it was one of the best restaurants in Charleston during our trip, and said I should recommend it to my followers.
+Even my 10-year-old cousin, who barely cares about restaurants, remembers The Barbadoes Room Restaurant because it was one of the best restaurants in Charleston during our trip, and said I should recommend it to my audience.

 This post was made in partnership with The Mills House Wyndham Grand Hotel.
 As usual, all thoughts and opinions are entirely my own.